 When users click on the first ad, they will be identified as referrals coming from the website hosting the display ad.
 This visits will be recorded in Acquisition -> All Traffic -> Referrals:

-But Google Analytics will not collect any campaign information because there were no campaign tags and the visit will be treated as any other visit coming from a referral website.
+But Google Analytics will not collect any campaign information because there were no campaign tags and the visit will be treated as any other visitors coming from a referral website.

 In the Campaigns report, you can click on each campaign name to see additional details as tagged using the utm_source / utm_medium parameters on your links.